(Photo: View to Bariloche from the summit)

 |Park Entrance $:||None|

 From the car park walk the 50m up the trail to the burnt down refuge and follow the signed trail south west as it gently ascends through the forest, past the 'Laguna de los Patos' to a junction where you can do a very short side trip (100m) to the Laguna Verde viewing platform (great views).
 Back on the main trail, it gets slightly steeper as it exits the forest and out onto the open mountain side.
 Continue following the cairns and markers up the ridge to the summit.
 Near the summit the markers are a little indistinct but the route to the summit is obvious.
 Return via the same trail.
 From the sumit of Chall-Huaco there is the possability to continue onto the mountain behind (Cerro Blanco).
 From Refugio Neumeyer to the summit of Chall-Huaco is about 2-3 hours one way.

-Water: There is a small stream shortly before acsending above the tree-line.
+Water: There is a small stream shortly before ascending above the tree-line.

 Is the stream water safe to drink?
 As with any mountain region where lots of people trek, there will be pollution of water sources.
-The refuges provide safe drinking water; whilst out on the trails I would recommend treating water from streams found in the more popular areas and taking other water sources on a case by case basis depending on the stream source.
+The refuges provide safe drinking water; whilst out on the trails I would recommend treating water from streams.
+Recommended water filter: Sawyer Mini Filter (really small, practical & affordable!)

 Having a car is really the only way to get there, but check the road conditions as it's 12 kms of gravel/mud road and not very accessible in the winter or when there is lots of rain.
 Taxi may be an option.

 The information contained on this website is no substitute for a qualified Mountain Guide and the site author accepts no responsibility for inaccurate or outdated information (nor omission of information), nor any accident or injury sustained while carrying out the treks described here.
 This website has no affiliation to any of the refuges, businesses or organisations named withing it.
 All times and distances are approximate.